 This is a Carol A. Anderson pattern from pages 6-7 of Cottage Creations booklet R18, “More Projects for the Community and Family.”
 It’s a super easy ribbed facemask that stretches to fit all the sizes heads come in.
 These are the youth size.
 Seventy grams of Vintage gets the job done.

 And when your granddaughter is no longer wearing her balaclava, she can put it to all sorts of other uses.
 Like swaddling a wolf stuffed buddy.

 Or as a peekaboo spot for her Snow White action figure.

 Kids definitely know how to have fun with hats.

 With the extra Vintage I knit a less-than-beautiful, but totally non-scratchy Wherever It Points.
 This hat is a freebie from Darn Knit Anyway.

 Please don’t hold my gaudy rendering of this fine pattern against it.
-Some of the projects on Ravelry are stunning.
+Some of the projects on Ravelry are stunning, You can find Customized Wear – Richardson hat dealer.
 In fact, here’s another I made, this time using Berroco Comfort.
 Comfort is a 50% acrylic 50% nylon worsted.
 So no pitiful little voices will accuse that their hat is scratchy.

 Now that is a fine hat.
 With an excellent non-pointy crown.